 Railroad Depot Museum, Ritzville

 Bring your train-loving kid to this museum to revisit the railroad era that was an integral part of Ritzville’s history.
-You’ll see a restored Northern Pacific cupola caboose, ticket office, baggage room with an original scale and other memorabilia.
+You’ll see a restored Northern Pacific cupola caboose, a ticket office, a baggage room with an original scale, and other memorabilia.

 The Children’s Museum of Skagit County, Burlington